NEW HARDY FRUITS from PRAIRIE GARDENS – BON ACCORD, ALBERTA

 I grew up on Saskatoon berries.
 Sweet, slightly almond flavored.
 They are very hardy for Alberta gardens, and produce pails of fruit from late July through early August.

-Raspberries for Edmonton Gardens
+Raspberries and Blackberries for Edmonton Gardens

 These are very hardy raspberries.
 Boyne raspberries produces dark red, medium sized raspberries perfect for jams, preserves or eat straight off the plant.
 Will bear fruit in the second year of growth.
 Souris is a recent improvement of Boyne, with sweeter fruit.
+Red Mammoth and Joan are thornless varieties.
+Honeyqueen and Fall Gold are yellow varieties.
+Check out our full offering of berries Blackberries are less hardy, but Chester and Balsor Black are worthy of trial if you are prepared to take on the challenge and take extra care, mulching and laying the canes down in the winter.

 Cold Hardy Strawberry Plants for Zone 2 Gardens

-Hardy Cherry Trees & Sour Cherries for Alberta
+Hardy Sour Cherries for Alberta

 Hardy Apricots for Zone 2-3 Orchards and Gardens

 Growing apricot in Alberta is an act of love.
 Several selections are hardy enough but their blooms tend to come too early, so mulching the root system to keep it cold for as long as possible is a good idea.
 Manchurian seedlings will pollinate one another, and have lovely pink blooms first thing in the spring.
 You’ll get a small crop every five or ten years on a fully matured tree.
 Apricots are self-sterile – you will have to plant two, so you have a pollinator.
 Apricots are delicious.
 Totally worth the challenge if you have time and space!
+Check out our full listing of Apricots for Alberta here.

 Hardy Plums for Alberta Gardens